 This is a very nice image that plays with its environment well, and even manages to suggest a few subtle changes throughout that match certain beats in the narrative.
 Like the film, it's not entirely successful, but there are elements that seem to be reaching for something more.

-'Better Living Through Chemistry' does not contain any exclusive HD content.
+'Better Living Through Chemistry' does not contain any special features.

 For being such a banal, obvious film, 'Better Living Through Chemistry' does manage to get some fun, lively performances out of nearly everyone.
 Michelle Monaghan deserves a special award for putting forth so much effort with such an underwritten character (a skill she no doubt developed working on 'True Detective'), while Rockwell continues to impress with the energy he's willing to bring to an otherwise familiar, oft-seen character.
 Though Wilde has yet to find a role that allows her to be something other than the object of desire, she at least attempts to imbue her character with something beyond the ability to inspire lustfulness in male characters.
 Ultimately, this film just doesn't have anything new to say about the bizarre affliction known as suburban malaise.
 Instead, it simply retreads plot devices that've been seen time and time again.
 There's a nice looking image here and good sound too; it's not revelatory or original, but it's not a complete dud either.
 Give it a rent.